DrewDavidson1999/MIST353_Project/README.md

 https://github.com/KKulma/climate-change-data

 For this assignment I used w3schools and the class repository to look at and implement code.
 I did not use ChatGPT at all.
 I also used the open API I found and postman to generate the API.

+**ASSIGNMENT 3**

+**Statement**
+At our company Weather Data for Farmers, we are working to combine our front-end code using HTML and JavaScript with our back-end code in SQL Server to build a user-friendly web application.
+Our plan is to integrate our weather databases with a simple interface that allows farmers to access real-time weather forecasts, view historical weather trends, and manage their preferred locations for weather data.
+Our goal is to create a web application tool that allows farmers to make informed decisions, to help improve their day-to-day operations and crop management.

+**Procedures**
+1. Procedure to get the current weather by location
+2. Procedure to add a Preferred Location for a User
+3. Procedure to remove a Preferred Location for a User
+4. Procedure to add a new weather forcast
+5. Procedure to get historical weather data for a location
+6.
+7.
+8.

+**References**